List of Kaizoku Sentai Gokaiger characters: Warz Gill

 Commander Warz Gill (司令官ワルズ・ギル, Shireikan Waruzu Giru) is the hotheaded, inept, petty, and paranoid swash-themed field commander of the Zangyack invasion forces, prince of the Zangyack Empire, and the son of Akudos Gill, whom Warz is desperate to prove himself to.
 In pursuit of this goal, however, he comes off as hysterical, lashing out when his missions fail.
 Warz especially shows anger towards Damaras, whom he knows Akudos sent to watch over him because his father lacks faith in him.
 Despite eventually learning of the Gokaigers' quest for the Greatest Treasure in the Universe, Warz initially refuses to focus on them.
-After being indirectly wounded by Captain Marvelous, Warz vows to kill the Gokaigers with extreme prejudice.
+After being indirectly wounded by Marvelous, Warz vows to kill the Gokaigers with extreme prejudice.
 Upon receiving the Great Warz (グレートワルズ, Gurēto Waruzu) war machine, Warz attacks Earth and overpowers the Gokaigers in battle before sending Barizorg to finish them off.
 Following Barizorg's death, Warz defies Damaras' concerns and returns to Earth to seek revenge, only to be killed by the Gokaigers via Kanzen GokaiOh.

 During the events of the crossover film, Kamen Rider × Super Sentai: Super Hero Taisen, Warz is revived to serve in Dai-Zangyack.
 After being enlarged by the Gigant Horse, he fights Go-BusterOh alongside Akudos until they both are killed by the Big Machine.

 The Great Warz is a giant robot that possesses incredible agility, wields the arm-mounted Warz Arrows (ワルズアロー, Waruzu Arō), and can perform the Warz Guilty (ワルズギルティ, Waruzu Giruti) finisher.

 Warz Gill is voiced by Hirofumi Nojima (野島 裕史, Nojima Hirofumi).